toaderflorin/blog/content/blog/2022-10-12-hyperscale-named/index.md

 layout: post
 title:  "Hyperscale Is Truly Game Changing"
 date:   2022-10-15 09:39:37 +0300
-description: "When Google announced that it would be rebooting AngularJS and that Angular 2.0 would be effectively a new framework, a lot of companies with products built on the old version were put in a difficult situation of having to either restart building their product from scratch or continue with a deprecated technology or you some kind of hybrid solution.
-Continuing to build on a deprecated technology is obviously risky.
-As time passes, there are no more updates to the library, and finding developers willing to work on it becomes harder and harder, so this isn't really an option.
+description: "A common theme on this blog is performance optimizations and practical, real-world-oriented development.
+We talked about sharding, but probably most companies would want to do something other than roll out their custom sharding solution.
+A very simple way to improve performance is to implement a caching solution on your endpoints.
+But that still requires going to every endpoint and adding caching logic, thinking about cache eviction, etc.

 "
-icon: "exponential.png"
+icon: "hyperscale.png"
 categories:

 ---
 A common theme on this blog is performance optimizations and practical, real-world-oriented development.
 We talked about sharding, but probably most companies would want to do something other than roll out their custom sharding solution.
 A very simple way to improve performance is to implement a caching solution on your endpoints.
 But that still requires going to every endpoint and adding caching logic, thinking about cache eviction, etc.

 Since most applications are significantly more read-heavy than write-heavy, we can use database replication and have multiple read-only replicas.
 The problem here is we run into CAP theorem limitations.
 Let's assume that:

 We are using sync replication: the more replica

 What if we get rid of replication altogether?